 So, you know, you know, his dog is a spy.

-They probably he probably thinks he's bugged.
+He probably thinks he's bugged.

-So you everybody here from TV and radio, you guys have been to the botanical gardens.
+So you, everybody here from TV and radio, you guys have been to the botanical gardens.

-You didn't go to the botanic.
+You didn't go to the botanical.

 Well, we went to the mall.